intuit/judo/README.md

 ## Things to Know

 Each `when` response will only happen once, in order of their definition in the `yaml` file.
 So if you expect the same input multiple times, you need to write multiple responses to it.

+## Terminologies

+- <font color="red">Bug</font>: A bug computer definition is referred to as a failure or a flaw in the software program.
+A Bug produces an incorrect or undesired result that deviates from the expected result or behavior.
+- <font color="red">Command Line Interface (CLI)</font>: A command line interface (CLI) is a text-based user interface (UI) used to view and manage computer files.
+Command line interfaces are also called command-line user interfaces, console user interfaces and character user interfaces.
+- <font color="red">JavaScript</font>: [JavaScript](https://www.javascript.com/) often abbreviated as JS, is a programming language that conforms to the ECMAScript specification.
+JavaScript is high-level, often just-in-time compiled, and multi-paradigm.
+It has curly-bracket syntax, dynamic typing, prototype-based object-orientation, and first-class functions.
+- <font color="red">Repository</font>: A software repository, or “repo” for short, is a storage location for software packages.
+Often a table of contents is also stored, along with metadata.
+A software repository is typically managed by source control or repository managers.
+Package Managers allow for installing and updating the repositories (sometimes called “packages”) versus having to do this manually.
+- <font color="red">Spawned</font>: Spawn in computing refers to a function that loads and executes a new child process.
+The current process may wait for the child to terminate or may continue to execute concurrent computing.
+Creating a new subprocess requires enough memory in which both the child process and the current program can execute.
+- <font color="red">stdin</font>: Standard input is a stream from which a program reads its input data.
+The program requests data transfers by use of the read operation.
+- <font color="red">stdout</font>: Standard output is a stream to which a program writes its output data.
+The program requests data transfer with the write operation.
+- <font color="red">stderr</font>: Standard error is another output stream typically used by programs to output error messages or diagnostics.
+It is a stream independent of standard output and can be redirected separately.
+- <font color="red">Variable</font>: Variable is a symbolic name associated with a value and whose associated value may be changed.